opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

     * To add a field in the tooltip:

       1. Find the field among the list.
-      2. Click on the + icon at the right of the field.
+      2. Click on the |icon-plus| icon at the right of the field.

       To hide a field from the tooltip:

       1. Find the field among the list.
-      2. Click on the X icon at the right of the field.
+      2. Click on the |icon-cross| icon at the right of the field.

       To reorder the fields: